Cinema Studies Program

 [CI241] Cameraless Film We explore the practice of cameraless filmmaking — making movies without the use of a camera or other image capture, or making movies by hand.
 Drawing and painting on celluloid, scratching, bleaching, dyeing, and otherwise distressing pre-existing footage, physically splicing strips of 16mm film, operating analogue projectors — these will be our primary activities as we also read about, screen, and discuss examples of cameraless cinema.
 Students will learn some techniques of experimental cinema, some of the history of alternative cinema, and gain an understanding of the mechanics and aesthetics of analogue cinema.
 Three credit hours.

-CI242f Back to the Future: Recent Russian Cinema (in English) Listed as Russian 242.
+CI242f Russian Cinema From Lenin to Putin (in English) Listed as Russian 242.
 Four credit hours.
 A, I. Monastireva-Ansdell

 [CI243] Narrative Film Production Students will learn the essential skills required to produce a compelling narrative short film through development of preproduction skills from initial idea, to writing a script, to storyboarding, to creating a shot list.
 We will learn the basics of cinematography, casting, and directing.
 Finally, students will learn how to edit and manage a postproduction workflow.
-Previously offered as Cinema Studies 297 (2014).
 Three credit hours.

 CI247s Visual Storytelling: Found Materials and the Archive In the past century, humans have created (and lost) so many visual objects — from 16mm films of vacations, to snapshots of graduations and birthdays, to scrapbooks from childhood, to postcards from abroad.
 More recently we have created and forgotten about Snapchats, Facebook posts, and digital videos.
 We will take these ephemeral materials and bring them back to life through the art of visual storytelling.
 We will use materials from our own lives, from the Colby archive in Special Collections, and from the Northeast Historic Film archive to tell new and compelling stories.
 Students will also learn how to shoot and edit digital video.
 Previously offered as CI298A (Spring 2018).
 Four credit hours.
 Murphy

 [CI251] History of International Cinema I The first of a two-semester survey of the history of global cinema, providing a broad overview of the development of cinema as an art form from the beginning of cinema (c.
 1890) to 1945.
 Students will develop an understanding of the historical, national, economic, aesthetic, and cultural contexts of films produced and received by international audiences in the first half of cinema history.
-They will also gain proficiency in written and oral communication and develop their skills in critical thinking.
 Four credit hours.
 A.

 CI252s History of International Cinema II The second of a two-semester survey of the history of global cinema.
 Provides students with a broad overview of the development of cinema as an art form from the midpoint of cinema's history (1945) to the present.
 Students will develop an understanding of the historical, national, economic, aesthetic, and cultural contexts of films produced and received by international audiences in the second half of cinema history.
-They will also gain proficiency in written and oral communication and develop skills in critical thinking.
 Four credit hours.
-A. Wurtzler
+A. Kim

 [CI283] Film Authors Explores the post-World War II debate about film authors and the difficulty of assigning authorship to a single person in what is so frequently a collaborative medium.
 Largely inaugurated by a small group of French critics turned filmmakers, the debate about cinema authors has continued in various forms with historians, theorists, and critics looking to both cinema's rich international history and its globalized present to determine the value of authorship as a critical concept.
 Students will explore cinema aesthetics, economics, and spectatorship by focusing intensively on the work of one or more film authors.
 Four credit hours.